You will need some support to help you manage your illness.

 Tax relief

 You may be able to claim tax relief on the cost of some treatments as part of your health expense annual return.
-Contact your local tax office or visit revenue.ie for more information.
+Find out more about this at your local tax office or check with revenue.ie.